cmu-rss-lab/rosdiscover/README.md

 ## Getting Started

-To simulate the effects of a particular launch command, run the following:
+To simulate the effects of a particular launch command using a given XML launch file for a ROS application provided by a given Docker image (e.g., `example_ros_app`), run the following:

 ```
-$ docker run --rm -it rosdiscover
-# rosdiscover launch \
+$ rosdiscover launch example_ros_app
-     \
-    --workspace /ros_ws
+    /ros_ws/src/turtlebot_simulator/turtlebot_stage/launch/turtlebot_in_stage.launch
 ```

-To simulate the outcome of a `rostopic` call for a particular ROS architectural instance, given by a launch file within a workspace:
+To simulate the outcome of a `rostopic` call:

 ```
-$ docker run --rm -it rosdiscover
-# rosdiscover rostopic \
+$ rosdiscover rostopic example_ros_app
-    --workspace /ros_ws
+    /ros_ws/src/turtlebot_simulator/turtlebot_stage/launch/turtlebot_in_stage.launch
 ```